TomD0wning/DataStructuresAndAlgorithms/Searching.md

 _N<sub>h</sub> = 1 + N<sub>h -1 </sub> + N<sub>h -2 </sub>_

-This is very similar to the Fibonaci sequence, this can be used to derive a formula for the height of an AVL tree given the number of nodes in a tree.
+This is very similar to the Fibonacci sequence, this can be used to derive a formula for the height of an AVL tree given the number of nodes in a tree.